hrst-connect/connect-webview/README.md

 # Connect Webview
 This is an example of how to build a page for Connect.

 Click [here](https://hapi-robo.github.io/connect-webview/) to see the example in your web-browser.
+Note, however, that some features may not work unless running from Connect.

 ## API
 This is a list of all APIs that are available.